cogdog/tru-collector/README.md

 Set this option to provide a field for visitors to enter a caption for their shared image, and whether to require that something be entered.
 By setting to **No** this will not appear on the submission form.

+There is also an option to enable a rich text editor in place of the default simple text area input.
+Use this if you want a site where people create formatted content for shared images.

 ## Source, License, and Attribution
 ![](images/source-rights.jpg)